aguirre-matteo/website/content/blog/linux/ssh/index.md

 ---
-title: "How to use SSH from Scratch"
+title: "How to use SSH from scratch"
-description: "Learn how to use and configure SSh to connect to your servers."
+description: "Learn how to use and configure ssh to connect to your servers."
 categories: ["linux"]
-tags: ["ssh", "privacy"]
+tags: ["ssh", "privacy", "remote-access", "server"]
 ---

 ## Overview
 SSH (Secure SHell) is a protocol designed to securely communicate with a remote computer.
-It validates the identity of user and encrypts all the data is send between the devices.
+It validates the identity of user and encrypts all the data is sent between the devices.
 It's widely used to run commands on a server over the internet and transfer files in a secure way.
 In this guide, I'll show you how to install SSH, configure it, and how you can use it to connect to your servers.